top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is a 16-year-old female called Chloe Norris, with recurrent shortness of breath.
 Please take a history and perform a relevant examination.

 Patient History: